Bridget Partridge: Legacy

 Partridge's story inspired a novel by Maureen McKeown, The extraordinary case of Sister Liguori, which was published in 2017.
 The book was reviewed in the Journal of the Australian Catholic Historical Society by Jeff Kildea, who had previously presented a paper about Liguori at the society's conference.
+Kildea's subsequent book about Partridge, published in 2024, represents the culmination of 25 years of research.
 It is reported that a screenplay is in production and negotiations are underway for a movie about Partridge's life.

 Partridge's story was reinterpreted from a modern, feminist perspective in an art exhibition held in 2021.
 This exhibition drew attention to the story as one of scandal and abuse, with comparisons to modern feminist struggles, and not just as a tale of sectarian conflict.
-Artist Amanda Bromfield's installation at the Wagga Wagga Art Gallery incorporated ceramics, found objects and video performance.
+Artist Amanda Bromfield's installation at the Wagga Wagga Art Gallery incorporated ceramics, found objects, and video performance.
 Sister Noella Fox, a Presentation Sister and historian, has said that while largely forgotten, Partridge's story is a very important part of the Presentation Sisters' family story.